gonzalezrostani/Support-Vector-Machine/README.md

 **See video [here](https://pitt.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=5f994000-d1d1-49bf-bec2-ac810157b3b6)**.

-## What do you can find in this tutorial?
+## What can you find in this repository?
 - What problem does SVM methods help to solve?
 - Origins
 - Intuition